kevgo/conc/README.md

 # conc

-_Conc_ runs multiple CLI commands concurrently and terminates with the first non-zero exit code it encounters.
+_Conc_ runs multiple CLI commands concurrently and returns the first non-zero exit code it encounters.

 It is intended for development scripts, CI pipelines, and Makefiles that execute many tools in parallel and keep track of failures.